KaushikNITK/Silicon_Maze/Readme.md

 .This bot is capable of taking image, pdf, and url as input also .This chat bot is spacifically answers questions related to pokemon and politly rejects other questions

 we weren't able to connect and make a domain as were had no sufficient time for that.
+We tried making a domain on render too.

 main.py has the base code for deplyoing it using flask